 Users can drag down on a notification in the drawer to reveal the expanded view, which shows additional content and action buttons, if provided.
-Starting in Android 13, this expanded view includes a button that allows users to stop an app that has ongoing foreground services.
+Starting in Android 13, this expanded view includes a button that lets users stop an app that has ongoing foreground services.

-A notification remains visible in the notification drawer until dismissed by the app or the user.
+A notification remains visible in the notification drawer until it's dismissed by the app or user.

 Beginning with Android 5.0, notifications can briefly appear in a floating window called a heads-up notification.
-This behavior is normally for important notifications that the user should know about immediately, and it appears only if the device is unlocked.
+This behavior is normally for important notifications that the user needs to know about immediately, and it only appears if the device is unlocked.

-The heads-up notification appears the moment your app issues the notification and it disappears after a moment, but remains visible in the notification drawer as usual.
+The heads-up notification appears when your app issues the notification.
+It disappears after a moment, but it remains visible in the notification drawer as usual.

-- The user's activity is in fullscreen mode (the app uses
+The user's activity is in fullscreen mode, such as when the app uses

 Beginning with Android 5.0, notifications can appear on the lock screen.

-Users can use the system settings to choose the level of detail visible in lock screen notifications, including the option to disable all lock screen notifications.
-Starting with Android 8.0, users can choose to disable or enable lock screen notifications for each notification channel.
+Users can use the system settings to choose the level of detail visible in lock screen notifications or to disable all lock screen notifications.
+Starting with Android 8.0, users can disable or enable lock screen notifications for each notification channel.

-To learn more, see how to Set lock screen visibility.
+To learn more, see Set lock screen visibility.

 App icon badge

-In supported launchers on devices running Android 8.0 (API level 26) and higher, app icons indicate new notifications with a colored "badge" (also known as a "notification dot") on the corresponding app launcher icon.
+In supported launchers on devices running Android 8.0 (API level 26) and higher, app icons indicate new notifications with a colored badge known as a notification dot on the corresponding app launcher icon.

-Users can long-press on an app icon to see the notifications for that app.
-Users can then dismiss or act on notifications from that menu, similar to the notification drawer.
+Users can touch & hold an app icon to see the notifications for that app.
+Users can dismiss or act on notifications from that menu, similar to the notification drawer.

-To learn more about how badges work, read Notification badges.
+To learn more about how badges work, read Modify a notification badge.